Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 pallet.
 The first one she encountered had some kind of note on it with that odd-looking human writing on it in big jagged black letters; she couldn't read it, and stuffed it in a pocket telling herself she'd find out what it said later.
-She was behind schedule, and needed...needed to get...
+She was behind schedule, and needed... needed to get...

 Were those *carrots* she was smelling?

 They were.
 And they were *cold*.
 She looked around to see if anyone was looking, and stuck a claw into the shrink-wrap.
-Nobody would notice if she just took.....and she *was* hungry.
+Nobody would notice if she just took... and she *was* hungry.
 A girl needed to eat to keep up her strength, right?
 She reached in and yanked several out, inhaling the delicious scent of the crunchy snack, gobbling them down in seconds.